mishbahulm/k3loader/README.md

 - Edit "host.txt" for what ever your bot command
 - for example how to create pub game, hotkey is RightControl+P
 - for example how to load in game, hotkey is RightControl+L
+- every you save in game, reload this k3loader.bat file.
+And dont forget to run as Administrator.